GVCLab/EasyOmnimatte/README.md

 ---

 ### 🚀 Getting Started (Coming Soon)

-This repository is the official implementation of **EasyOmnimatte: Taming Pretrained Inpainting Diffusion Models for End-to-End Video Layered Decomposition**.

 The code is currently being organized and will be released upon acceptance.
 Please stay tuned!